MAP Test Reading

 Informational Text

-Analyze Central Idea, Concepts, and Events; Summarize
+Central Idea, Concepts, Events, and Summary

 • Main idea